EcoExtreML/STEMMUS_SCOPE/CONTRIBUTING.md

 ## Contributing via GitHub

-Note when we want to work with `STEMMUS_SCOPE` repository on a new computer for the first time, we need to configure a few things following steps 1 to 5 below.
+Note when we want to work with `STEMMUS_SCOPE` repository on a new computer for you need to configure a few things following steps 1 through 5 below.

 <details>
   <summary>Steps 1 to 5 </summary>